CIDARLAB/serialToCSV/README.md

 # serialToCSV
-Pass data from serial port into a Python data structure for further analysis.
-The script expects to read one value from the serial port at a time.
+Pass data from serial port into a Python data structure and .csv file for further analysis.
+The script expects to read one value (voltage) from the serial port at a time and outputs a .csv file with two columns headed 'Time (s)' and 'Voltage (V)'.

 ## Table of Contents
 1. [Features Summary](#features-summary)